MaelDes/SISE_Eaux_Spatial_Distribution/README.md

 ## License

-Code: MIT.
 SISE-Eaux data: provided by the French Ministry of Health under [Licence Ouverte](https://www.etalab.gouv.fr/licence-ouverte-open-licence/).
 GeoJSON of communes: from [gregoiredavid/france-geojson](https://github.com/gregoiredavid/france-geojson) (MIT).
 BRGM geological map: BRGM, redistributed under research/educational use.

-## Citation

-If you use this code in academic work, please cite the article (currently in preparation) and link to this repository.